flaschmurphy/sdc_term_3_proj_1/README.md

 Given that we can now easily convert between coordinate systems, the steps to generate a trajectory are broadly as follows:

+* Decide to work in Frenet coordinates and convert any past trajectory points into Frenet as needed.

-* If no lane change is required, simply add an increment to `s` and leave `d` unchanged.
+* If no lane change is required, simply add an increment to the most recent `s` and leave `d` unchanged.
 Performing this multiple times will generate a straight path forward.
 If acceleration or deceleration is needed, this can be achieved by varying the difference between successive `s` values.

 * If a lane change is needed, specify an `s` value as above, but also change `d` so that it corresponds to the desired lane.